ricardodeazambuja/ros2_quad_sim_python/README.md

 * Add an example using the wind.
 * Create a message for the potential field and update ros_quad_ctrl to subscribe to a topic receiving that message.
 * Make the topic where the simulator publishes the poses a parameter so it can be easily changed allowing it to be used with other things than CARLA.
+* Consider a better way to [synchronise time between the ROS2 nodes](https://design.ros2.org/articles/clock_and_time.html).